The Paper Weight Guide & Uses

 Medium Weight Papers

-Cover stock sheets and card stocks of medium weight make the selection of medium-weight papers.
-Standard greeting card paper weights range from 65 to 80 pounds (or 170 to 216 gsm).
+Medium weight papers, such as cover stock sheets and card stocks, typically range from 65 to 80 pounds (or 170 to 216 gsm).

-• Has the potential to be printed on a wide variety of home printers; however, printing functionality is device-specific.
+• Can be printed on a wide variety of home printers; however, printing functionality is device-specific.

 • The printer could refuse to feed the paper or get jammed if it is too thick.